 You get in life what you have the courage to ask for: You would be surprised at what you are able to achieve, the doors you can open, and the people you can meet if you have the audacity and boldness to ask for what you want and to persist for it.
 There’s an art form to it because if you’re doing this, it probably means you’re not in the right position to be asking for it in the first place.
 You’re either underqualified or undeserving of what you’re asking for, whether rightfully or unrightfully so.
 To increase your chances of receiving a yes, you must have the confidence to truly believe that you are deserving and qualified.
 Essentially, you need to fake it till you make it.
 Doing this will make your proposal much more convincing and you will be ready and prepared to receive that yes.
 Every successful person has either felt imposter syndrome at one point in their career or have/had a delusional amount of confidence that enabled them to receive things that they otherwise shouldn’t have been deserving and qualified to receive.
 This is something that is both tricky and dangerous.
 Tricky because it’s difficult to build that unshakable delusional confidence in yourself, and dangerous because when mastered, it could be abused for malicious intent that will get you into trouble (this is how con artists operate).

 The Growth Paradox: Growth initially takes a much longer time than you think, and then it happens much faster than you ever would have thought.
 Growth happens gradually, then suddenly.
-When you fully grasp this concept, you start to do things differently with a long-term perspective.
+When you fully grasp this concept, you start to do things differently; with a long-term perspective.
+This is the simple nature of growth that not everybody understands intuitively.
+But when you understand it, then your goals, dreams, and ambitions don’t seem unreachable anymore.
 “Compound interest is the eighth wonder of the world.
 He who understands it, earns it … he who doesn’t … pays it.” – Albert Einstein.

 SIMPLICITY: Don’t overcomplicate things.
 When you’re solving a problem, spend ample time on the question in order to find the right answer.
 When you’re exploring the question, dissect the problem down to its most basic core.
 And when you’re communicating, don’t digress too far off the topic.
 Before I start any difficult task, I do quick mental calculations to see how long it will take me.
 If it seems like it will take me a while, then I spend some time pondering if there is an easier, quicker, and more efficient way to do it.
 How do I remove any friction or redundancy and how can I streamline or automate aspects of it—if not the entire task?
 Can it be automated and how do I do it easier and in less time (without sacrificing quality).
 There’s no nobility in overburdening yourself with unnecessarily hard work.
 Turning a difficult task into an easy one frees up some of your finite energy budget to be allocated to something more challenging or more worthy of your time and energy.
 Abraham Lincoln was quoted as saying “Give me six hours to chop down a tree and I will spend the first four sharpening the ax.”
 The axe in this situation is analogous to a strength multiplier.
 You can be the strongest lumberjack in the world, but with a dull axe, you are pretty inefficient.
 Work smarter, not harder.